The 8 Best Dog Toothbrushes Australia: Tested & Evaluated 2023

 Toothbrushes, like many other things, aren’t one size fits all.
 We’re picky when choosing a toothbrush for ourselves, so why should our dogs be any different?
 As you’ve seen, there are different types of dog toothbrushes, and each of them has its pros and cons.
 Choosing the right one for your pooch is difficult, yet important.

-However, there are toothbrushes on the market that we believe are better than most.
+However, there are toothbrushes on the market that our team of independent experts realised are better than most.
 The triple-headed toothbrush from Vet’s Best is fantastic for adult dogs of all sizes.
 The unique design surrounds the teeth, effectively cleaning them from all angles.
 The bristles are gentle to the gums but strong enough to remove the tartar buildup.

 This is best done when the dog is still a puppy.
 However, that doesn’t mean an adult dog can’t learn to stand still during toothbrushing.
 The most important thing is to start slowly (5).
 Hold the toothbrush and let your dog come to it and sniff it.
 Start by brushing the front teeth and see how the dog reacts.
 Don’t get discouraged if it doesn’t go smoothly.
 One thing you can do to ease this activity is to do it while your dog is tired from a walk or playtime.
 Also, don’t forget treats to reward a calm dog.